 Marie Sklodowska-Curie COFUND Fellowships

 From 2017-18 to 2019-20 we will offer a 12 month fellowship programme co-funded by the Horizon 2020 Marie Sklodowska Curie Actions.
-The first call to this programme for 2017-18 fellowships is now complete and details on the second call can be found here:
+The second call to this programme for 2018-19 fellowships is now closed.
+Details on the third and final call for 2019-20 can be found here:

 The Institute welcomes applications for short term non-stipendiary fellowships of 1 to 3 months from international scholars who have secured funding of their own.
-The most important requirement is that before applying interested scholars should have secured the support of an academic mentor from one of three nominating areas – a partnering School and/or the Library and/or the convener of one of Trinity’s Arts and Humanities led research themes or emerging themes.
+The most important requirement is that before applying interested scholars should have secured the support of an academic collaborator from one of three nominating areas – a Trinity Long Room Hub partnering School and/or the Library and/or the convener of one of Trinity’s Arts and Humanities led research themes or emerging themes.
 This is to ensure that appointed fellows are integrated into the academic community most closely aligned to their own research background.